Skip to main content

 In less than 5 minutes, you can compare multiple home insurance quotes from Canada's top providers for free.
 Comparing rates online could save you hundreds of dollars.

-The actual requirements will vary depending on your location, but in most cases, they include installing a fence around your pool.
+Reduce your risk by following the safety requirements outlined by your municipality.
+The specific requirements will vary depending on your location, but in most cases, they include installing a fence around your pool.
 For example, the Toronto bylaw states homeowners are required to have a fence on their property if they have a private swimming pool, and it must be a minimum of 1.2 meters high.

 Note: If you fail to follow the safety requirements, your insurance company could deny your claim.
 The same goes if you fail to inform your provider that you installed a pool.

-Also, consider posting a warning sign and installing solid or mesh safety covers when the pool isn’t in use.
+Consider posting a warning sign and installing solid or mesh safety covers when the pool isn’t in use.
 A cover can help keep both people and water out of the pool.

 The bottom line